 Cyprus: Law of Offshore

-Local Trusts are governed by English common law and the original Trustee Law.
+(1) Local Trusts are governed by English common law and the Cyprus Trustee Law.
 The settlor and beneficiaries are normally residents of Cyprus, and the trust and its property are subject to exchange controls.

-Offshore Trusts are equally outside the International Trusts legislation, and are the same as Local Trusts except that their beneficiaries must be non-resident and all the trust's activities must be outside Cyprus.
+(2) Offshore Trusts are equally outside the scope of the International Trusts Law.
+They are similar to Local Trusts except that their beneficiaries must be non-resident and all the trust's activities must be undertaken outside Cyprus.

-International Trusts are the normal form of Cyprus Trust used by foreign settlors.
+(3) International Trusts are the normal form of trust used by foreign settlors.
 International Trusts have the following key characteristics:

 - the settlor must be non-resident